 3 Major Kinds of Counter Tops

-When it comes to picking a countertop there are normally three main choices available.
+When it comes to picking a countertop for your kitchen or bath, there are normally three main choices available.
 Granite, Marble, and Quartz tops.
 Granite and Marble are more natural and have the rock’s natural patterning on the slab.
 Quartz Counter Tops are man-made and are not naturally occurring, as they are mixed with quartz stone with resin and other factory polymers to make the designs.
-Here we will give a detailed description of all three tops
+Here we will give a detailed description of all three tops.

 Granite materials are a very popular choice for both countertops and construction materials.
 The stone itself is naturally occurring, with little to no involvement from human design.
 When the rock was cut, the pattern inside will never look like another.
 That means every granite design is unique in its own way!
 Granite is a type of stone is that Geologists call a phanerite rock.
 Basically, it’s a rock with noticeable grains and crystalline clumps that can be normally viewed on the surface.
 Hence, is why Granite has varying patterns that differ from each other.
 Granite, unlike Marble, is one of the tougher countertops on the market as it is very hard to cut into the stone and notice any markings after the fact.
 Due to its natural toughness, it is a very popular choice for those who cook all the time and use the countertop.